-I work as a one-on-one coach and instructor through The Porch, a non-profit writers’ collective based in Nashville, Tennessee.
+I’m currently a writing instructor at The Porch, a non-profit writers’ collective based in Nashville, Tennessee.

-To learn more about my teaching style, read this fun interview I did with Kristopher Carey at The Porch in October 2018.
+To learn more about my teaching style, read this fun interview I did with Kristopher Carey in October 2018.

 Here are some classes I’ve taught in the past: